infinum/rails-handbook/Workflows/GIT/Clean changes.md

 ## Solving change requests
 Change requests should be applied in separate _fixup_ or _squash_ commits.
 Rebasing the branch during an ongoing review is not appreciated unless there is a good reason for it, like pulling in some new and necessary changes from the `main` branch, because it makes it harder for the reviewers to know what the new changes are and what they have already reviewed.

-These commits should be merged into `staging` as well when they are done.
+These commits should be integrated into `staging` as well when they are done.

-## Merging
+## Integration Methodology

 ### Staging
-Once the PR is opened, the branch can be merged into `staging`, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations, and giving a thumbs up before merging.
+Once the PR is opened, the branch can be integrated into `staging`, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations, and giving a thumbs up before integration.

-There are two ways of merging branches to `staging`:
+There are two ways of integrating branches to `staging`:

 1. Merge & squash
 2. Cherry-picking a commit range